Association of Americans and Canadians in Israel: Aliyah Counseling

 AACI has a target population of over 300,000 North American and English-speaking Israelis as well as all potential immigrants to Israel from North America.
 AACI counselors provide the needed services for both newly arriving Olim and Olim who have been in Israel for a longer time period to have a successful Aliyah experience.
 AACI is committed to assisting Olim in achieving successful klitah (absorption) through counseling, employment assistance, mortgage and emergency loan assistance, and social welfare and related services.
-AACI addresses the issues that impact the lives of our members and their quality of life in Israel.
-In doing so, the AACI has become the preeminent voice of Israel's English speaking community.
+Like similar organizations, AACI addresses the issues that impact the lives of members and their quality of life in Israel.
+In doing so, the AACI has become one of the preeminent voices of Israel's English speaking community.

 Employment

-One of the most crucial measures of success in the Aliyah process is the ability for immigrants to find appropriate work.
-Out of the array of absorption services that AACI offers, the single largest demand from its members is for its employment services.
-English-speaking jobs seekers – both new and not-so-new immigrants – need one-on-one counseling, adaptation of their resumes to the Israel job market, knowledge of available jobs, seminars and workshops with experts, networking opportunities and more to make their lives in Israel a success.
-The ability of AACI to provide these client-focused levels of service is critically important to the Aliyah success of many English speaking immigrants.
+A measure of the Aliyah process is the ability for immigrants to find employment.
+Among the absorption services AACI offers, the highest demand from members is for employment services.
+English-speaking job seekers use counseling, resume adaptation for the Israeli market, job listings, seminars, and networking.
+AACI provides these services to English-speaking immigrants.

 Culture

-AACI offers a large array of country-wide tours, art exhibits, and organized trips to music and theater productions as well as numerous library services throughout the country.
-The Jerusalem branch's new program center, the Dr. Max & Gianna Glassman Family Center, with a 200-seat auditorium an additional program rooms, can host a wide range of events.
+AACI offers an array of country-wide tours, art exhibits, and organized trips to music and theater productions as well as library services throughout the country.
+The Jerusalem branch's new program center, the Dr. Max & Gianna Glassman Family Center, with a 200-seat auditorium an additional program rooms, can host events.

 Libraries

 AACI hosts an English lending library, a library for the Visually Impaired, a DVD library and media club at its Jerusalem headquarters.
 The AACI English Language Library for the Visually Impaired and Homebound is the only one of its kind serving all of Israel.
-This volunteer-run English language library provides a crucial service for people who suffer from vision disabilities of all ages.
+This volunteer-run English language library provides services for people who suffer from vision disabilities of all ages.